eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** If you have written a custom rule that reports a problem without providing a message, update it to provide a message along with the report.

 ---

+## <a name="source-property"/> The `source` property is no longer available on individual linting messages

+As announced in [October 2016](/blog/2016/10/eslint-v3.8.0-released#additional-property-on-linting-results), the `source` property has been removed from individual lint message objects.

+**To address:** If you have a formatter or integration which relies on using the `source` property on individual linting messages, you should update it to use the `source` property on file results objects instead.

 ## <a name="exit-code-two"/> Fatal errors now result in an exit code of 2